 What can you make with green tomatoes?
 Here’s an old-fashioned recipe for fried green tomatoes, plus 10 more ways to use them!

 There are many ways to turn the humble spuds into a tasty side dish.
-Here are 20 different ways you can make potatoes, including scalloped, fried, mashed and stuffed!
+Here are 20 different ways to serve potatoes, including scalloped, fried, mashed and stuffed!

 Any way you carve it, the big bird will taste even better with these sensational Thanksgiving side dishes